-Would this upside down version of funding foster more partnerships?
+Would this upside down version of funders foster more partnerships?

 Would there be a transformative power-shift?

 I am as certain as you are we will never have a ubiquitous funding system where funders write proposals to community groups hoping to be chosen to invest in their work.
 But perhaps innovative ideas have more of a chance when we suspend certainty and embrace a wild idea or allow ourselves a bit of time to consider a heretical proposition.
-Continue reading Upside Down Thinking about Funding and Funders→
+Continue reading Upside Down Thinking: Funders should be Rebels→

 Collective Impact is multi-sector approach to large-scale collaboration that is authentically inclusive of citizens in its development and implementation – in particular citizens who have life-experience with the big problems or issues being addressed, such as poverty, climate change, family violence, and so many more.

 Collective Impact is not an approach aimed at creating program changes among a few agencies or undertaking collaboration in order to compete with other community initiatives.
 Rather, it tends to be focused on efforts to leverage talents, existing services, innovations, and resources in order to effect significant changes to policies and systems and where needed, significant programmatic changes.
 Such changes might occur within governments or government-run institutions, within education and health institutions, within business, or within service providers.

 At recent sessions and workshops I held in Vancouver (Community Change Institute) and in Edmonton (Upside Down Thinking) , I shared a perspective on three types of problems identified by Brenda Zimmerman and how they connect to three types of change, three types of learning, and various types of thinking required in addressing each type of problem.
 My intent is to help our collective thinking about significant problems/issues facing our communities.